Therapy for Narcissistic Abuse & Relational Trauma in Burlington, Calgary, and Virtually Across Canada

 We will create a treatment plan together and help you set goals of what you want to achieve, whether you are planning or staying or leaving

-You will receive tailored action items for you to implement between sessions
+You will receive tailored action items and tools for you to implement between sessions to cope and to find emotional relief.

 If you plan on leaving, we will help you navigate the stress of the legal system, custody battles, parenting, and more.